Washington Collection Agencies Law

 A Collector Can't Threaten or Harass You

 A debt collector can't harass, intimidate, threaten, or embarrass you.
 This prohibition includes contacting you too often or at unusual times.
-Washington law assumes a debt collector is harassing you if it calls three times a week or more than once a week at your workplace.
+Washington law assumes a debt collector is harassing you when it calls three times a week (or more than once a week at your workplace).
 It's also considered harassing if a collector contacts you between 7:30 a.m. and 9:00 p.m.
-(Keep in mind that the FDCPA regulates calls before 8:00 a.m.)
+The federal FDCPA regulates calls before 8:00 a.m.
 (Wash.
 Rev. Code § 19.16.250).

 A debt collector also can't make a threat to sue you or take any other legal action against you unless it is actually allowed to do so at the time it makes the threat.
 For example, a debt collector can't threaten to immediately garnish your wages unless it has already sued you and got a judgment against you.
 (Wash.
 Rev. Code § 19.16.250).